Strong modeling limits of graphs with bounded tree-width: Composition step

-\textbf{Well-defined.} We next verify that the definition of the $i$-parent of a vertex does not depend on the choice of the path $P$.
-We prove that if $P$ and $P'$ are two paths from a vertex $(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)$ to its $i$-parent that are formed by important edges only, then they yield the same definition of the $i$-parent; the proof proceeds by induction on the sum of the lengths of $P$ and $P'$.
-The base of the induction is formed by the case when the sum of the lengths of $P$ and $P'$ is equal to two, i.e., the path $P$ and $P'$ are actually the same edge and so the claim holds.
+\textbf{Well-defined.} We next verify that the definition of the $i$-parent of a vertex does not depend on the choice of a directed path $P$ (as long as $P$ is formed by important edges only).
+We prove that if $P$ and $P'$ are two directed paths from a vertex $(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)$ to its $i$-parent that are formed by important edges only, then they yield the same definition of the $i$-parent; the proof proceeds by induction on the sum of the lengths of $P$ and $P'$.
+The base of the induction is formed by the case when the sum of the lengths of $P$ and $P'$ is equal to two, i.e., the directed paths $P$ and $P'$ are actually the same edge and so the claim holds.

 We now present the induction step.
-Fix a vertex $v=(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)$ and two paths $P$ and $P'$ from the vertex $v$ to its $i$-parent, which we denote by $u$, that both are formed by important edges only.
+Fix a vertex $v=(\Psi,n_0,h_1,n_1,\ldots,h_k,n_k)$ and two directed paths $P$ and $P'$ from the vertex $v$ to its $i$-parent, which we denote by $u$, that both are formed by important edges only.
 Let $w$ and $w'$ be the heads of the first edge of $P$ and $P'$, and let $j$ and $j'$ be such that the first edges of $P$ and $P'$ are an $j$-edge and an $j'$-edge, respectively.
 See Figure~\ref{fig:welldefined} for the notation.
 By symmetry, we may assume that $j\le j'$.
 Note that $w$ is the $j$-parent of $v$, $w'$ is its $j'$-parent, $u$ is the $i'$-parent of $w$ for some $i'\leq i$, and let $\Psi_w$ and $\Psi_{w'}$ be the Hintikka chains of $w$ and $w'$, respectively.

-We first deal with the case that $w=w'$.
-Consider the paths $Q$ and $Q'$ obtained from $P$ and $P'$ by removing their first edge, respectively.
+We first deal with the case that $j=j'$, which implies that $w=w'$.
+Consider the directed paths $Q$ and $Q'$ obtained from $P$ and $P'$ by removing their first edge, respectively.
 If $\nu(\Psi_w)=\infty$, the induction assumption implies that the paths $Q$ and $Q'$ yield the same definition of the $i'$-parent of $w$.
 If $\nu(\Psi_w)\not=\infty$, the definition of edges between the vertices of $V_f$ implies that the paths $Q$ and $Q'$ yield the same definition of the $i'$-parent of $w$.
 In either of the cases, the paths $P$ and $P'$ yield the same definition of the $i$-parent of $v$.